 Advantages and Disadvantages of Intensive Farming

 Needless to say, intensive animal farming plays a significant role in the creation and sustenance of a steady food supply.
 Increased production of meat, eggs, and milk contributes to a significant percentage of the food consumed globally.
 The reduced costs of production and increased yields make food cheaper and more readily available.
 Intensive livestock farming provides food security and supports livelihoods.

 Intensive livestock farming is a great contributor to the economies of scales.
 As an industry, intensive farms inject billions of dollars into the economy.
 Activities with intensive farms also contribute a great deal of other economic activities.

-Such activities are linked to the services that rely on it.
+Such activities are linked to the services that rely on them.
 These services range from feed producers, equipment manufacturers, butchers, transport companies, and retailers.
-Intensive animal farming is one of the fastest growing sectors in the agricultural economy.
+Intensive animal farming is one of the fastest-growing sectors in the agricultural economy.

 Intensive animal farms also pose a significant danger to human health impact.
 The farm animals are heavily reliant on chemicals and pesticides.
-The prolonged exposure to harmful chemicals can cause adverse health conditions in the farmworkers.
+Prolonged exposure to harmful chemicals can cause adverse health conditions in farmworkers.

 They could develop acute and chronic illnesses such as lung disease and musculoskeletal injuries.
 It is also possible for some infections to transmit from animals to human beings such as tuberculosis.

 The labor force in intensive farms in unprotected.
 Small farmers are tasked with running the factory farm operations.
 They act as contract growers for intensive farms.